feather-ts/feather/docs-src/content/help/index.md

 ## IE11 support
 Feather-ts comes without old browser support.
 However it does work with IE11, if polyfills are provided.
-A minimal polyfill can be imported via `import '@feather-ts/feather-dist/polyfills'`.
-Additionally you will need to add Promise and Fetch polyfills yourself.
+You will need es6 shims, Promise, Fetch and CustomEvent polyfills.

 ## Bindings and DOM writes
 Feather has no virtual dom, but since the templates are logic less